Other Events: Center for Security Studies

 O'Guinn, JD, program chair for UMGC's Master of Science in digital forensics & cyber investigation, and David Tobey, PhD, director of research and assessments from the National CyberWatch Center.

 The colloquium, held at UMGC's Dorsey Station Academic Center in Elkridge, Maryland, was a great success, and students walked away with a lot to consider as they contemplate their own writing, branding, research and publishing options.

 On October 9, 2018, UMGC and the Center for Security Studies, under the direction of Dr. Loyce Best Pailen hosted the Education Track, "What CISOs Worry About," at the 2018 CyberMaryland Conference.
 The Ponemon Institute's January 2018 survey of the same title set the stage for this year's conference.
 Academic leaders and professionals in the public and private sectors discussed the top concerns among Chief Information Security Officers and how the right certifications, training, and education can help prepare you to deal with threats and job concerns.

-Please enjoy the videos of the four sessions showcasing leading CISOs from the government and private industry sharing their thoughts and experiences on how their educations and backgrounds prepared them for their positions.
+Please see our Previous Events & Workshops playlist to view the four sessions showcasing leading CISOs from the government and private industry sharing their thoughts and experiences on how their educations and backgrounds prepared them for their positions.